practicalli/clojure/clojure-cli/index.md

 # Clojure and Clojure CLI

-Clojure CLI is the latest approach to working with Clojure projects, libraries an tools.
-Its main focus is on
+Clojure CLI (command line interface) is the latest approach to working with Clojure projects, libraries an tools.
+The Clojure CLI focuses on:

-* run Clojure code (applications and tools)
+* running Clojure code (applications and tools)
-* run a REPL process (Read-Eval-Print Loop) for interactive development with a [Clojure editor](/clojure-editors/) or [a command line REPL UI](rebel-repl/).
+* starting a REPL process (Read-Eval-Print Loop) for interactive development with a [Clojure editor](/clojure-editors/) or [a command line REPL UI](rebel-repl/).
-* managing dependencies (via tools.deps) and download from maven and git repositories
+* managing dependencies (via tools.deps) and downloads from Maven and Git repositories

 The Clojure CLI is extended by adding aliases for community libraries and tools, e.g. [practicalli/clojure-deps-edn]({{ book.P9IClojureDepsEdn }})